wladimiiir/react-easy-store/README.md

   loginUsername: "username"
 })()
 ```
-In this use case MyComponent will be injected with prop `loginUsername` which will equal to value from store with key `username`.
+In this use case LoginComponent will be injected with prop `loginUsername` which will equal to value from store with key `username`.
 So the key is your prop name and value is string which refers to key of an entry in the store.

 You can use `otherProps` if you need to inject additional properties to your component:
 ```